kuujo/vertigo-js/README.md

 network.setScope('local');
 ```

-The network scope defaults to `cluster`, but if the current Vert.x cluster is
+The network scope defaults to `cluster` which is considered the highest level scope.
+If the current Vert.x is not a clustered Vert.x instance, the cluster scope will
-not a Xync cluster then the network will automatically fall back to `local`.
+automatically fall back to `local`.
+This allows for networks to be easily tested
+in a single Vert.x instance.

 It's important to note that while configuring the cluster scope on a network will
 cause the network to be *deployed* in that scope, the network's scope configuration
 *does not impact Vertigo's synchronization*.
 In other words, even if a network is
-deployed locally, if the current Vert.x cluster is a Xync cluster, Vertigo will still
+deployed locally, if the current Vert.x instance is a cluster member, Vertigo will still
-coordinate with other Vert.x instances using Xync.
+use Hazelcast to coordinate networks.
 This allows locally deployed networks
 to be referenced and reconfigured even outside of the instance in which it was deployed.
 For instance, users can deploy one component of the `foo` network locally in one Vert.x
 instance and deploy a separate component of the `foo` network locally in another Vert.x